 Throughout your studies, you’ll form close relationships with peers and professors.
 Classmates often form study groups and develop creative project ideas together.
 Your professors will help you chart an individualized path toward your career goal.
 They’ll help you choose from a wide range of sociology course offerings, which you can complement with classes in other disciplines.
 You’ll also be encouraged to gain experience by working with local organizations in the vibrant San Francisco Bay Area.

 The sociology major culminates in a senior seminar, in which students conduct original research and receive guidance from faculty on preparing for careers and applying for graduate school.
 Sociology majors graduate equipped to advocate for their ideas and inspire action in their chosen careers.
-View our program details for in-depth information on the major and minor.
+View our sociology program details for in-depth information on the major and minor.

 Courses You Could Take